manjunath-sp/toy-robot/README.md

 ## Running the application

-Clone the git repository `git@gitlab.com:connect.manjunath/toy-robot.git`
+* Clone the git repository:
+  `git clone git@gitlab.com:connect.manjunath/toy-robot.git`

-Navigate to the directory where the git repository was cloned and run:
+* Navigate to the directory where the git repository was cloned and run:

   `mvn clean install`

-This will run all tests and generate the jar at below location:
+* This will run all tests and generate the jar at below location:

   `toy-robot/target/toy-robot-simulator-1.0.0.jar`

 ### Executing the application